Our free membership, business.com+, takes the pain out of choosing new business services.

 Are well-known brands already in your target country?

-The European Union is unusual in that its member countries share many government- and industry-specific regulations.
+The European Union is unusual because its member countries share many government- and industry-specific regulations.
 If you’re expanding to the EU, you’ll need to become very familiar with those regulations and get the necessary approvals, certifications and licenses.
 You’ll almost certainly have to invest in localized labeling and language adaptation for your brand, packaging and advertising.

 Are you clear on how to maximize tax efficiency and compliance?

 Planning a tax-efficient structure and local operation includes complying with local tax codes and applicable double-tax treaties with the U.S. and any intermediate overseas entities that are part of a tax-optimized structure.
-Be aware that many foreign banks are reluctant to deal with many U.S.-owned or connected companies because of the high cost of complying with U.S.-dictated reporting rules, such as those established under the Foreign Account Tax Compliance Act.
+Be aware that many foreign banks are reluctant to deal with U.S.-owned or connected companies because of the high cost of complying with U.S.-dictated reporting rules, such as those established under the Foreign Account Tax Compliance Act.
 In any case, because of know-your-client rules, it might take months to open an account.

 1. Establish your overseas infrastructure.